Highlights of Orkney

 Day 1 - Kirkwall

-We meet at our hotel in Kirkwall for an introductory lecture and dinner taken together as a group.
+Meet at our hotel in Kirkwall for an introductory lecture and group dinner.

 |Hotel||Kirkwall Hotel, Orkney|